View Sandra Adkins's Obituary on middlesborodailynews.com and share memories

 Sandy had a long career in nursing and for the last 20 years had taught health science classes for Bell Co.
 Area Technology Center.
 She made a huge impact on many students.
 Her love of nursing and life in general encouraged many to choose nursing as a career.
 She always had a smile and a kind word for everyone.
 She will be remembered by her fun-loving personality and her zest for life.

-She is survived by her husband of 35 years, Michael Ray Adkins; two sons: Michael (Taylor) Adkins and Matthew Adkins; two sisters: Renee Elliott (Lauren and Chase Elliott), Kim (Lin)Hobbs (Lindsay and Christopher Hobbs); sisters-in-law and brothers-in-law: Apple (Joan) Adkins, Todd Adkins (Ruby McCoy) Jerry Adkins (Diane Hardin) and Terry York; special aunts: Phyllis Bussell and Faye Langford; and a host of nieces, nephews and cousins.
+She is survived by her husband of 35 years, Michael Ray Adkins; two sons: Michael (Taylor) Adkins and Matthew Adkins; her mother, Mae Duncan; two sisters: Renee Elliott (Lauren and Chase Elliott), Kim (Lin)Hobbs (Lindsey and Christopher Hobbs); sisters-in-law and brothers-in-law: Apple (Joan) Adkins, Todd Adkins (Ruby McCoy) Jerry Adkins (Diane Hardin) and Terry York; special aunts: Phyllis Bussell and Faye Langford; and a host of nieces, nephews and cousins.

 Shumate Funeral Home is entrusted with all arrangements.